terence55/themes-switch/README.md

 In the new version `themes-switch` replaces `extract-text-webpack-plugin` with `mini-css-extract-plugin`, and upgrade peerDependency to Webpack 4.3.x.
 Now the option `themesLoader` is deprecated.
 If you are using Webpack 3.x and `extract-text-webpack-plugin`, [view the docs here](https://github.com/terence55/themes-switch/blob/master/README_webpack_v3.md).

+`importAfterVariables` has been removed, and the plugin will automatically recognize this.
+`ignoredFilesInThemesDir` is a new option to ignore files in the theme directory.
+`usePureCSS` is a new option to declare whether to use pure CSS only.

 ## Installation

 ```bash